Clearing 2021: how to make your university course decision

 You should also consider whether the teaching and assessment styles suit you.
 Search for a course now to see how much time you’ll spend in lectures and seminars, independent study and placements, as well as how you’ll be assessed.

-3. Imagine yourself at that universityThe best way to decide if a university is right for you is to go on an open day.
+3. Imagine yourself at that universityThe best way to decide if a university is right for you is to go on an open day, if visiting the uni is an option.
+If not, there may be virtual open days that you can attend instead.
+Our sister site The Student Room has a guide to virtual open days.

 Many universities offer open days specifically for students applying through Clearing (typically in the week after results day) and keep their offers open to you until you’ve had a chance to visit.
 University environments vary hugely – from self-contained student villages to buildings scattered across a bustling city – so it’s important to factor the type of student experience on offer into your decision.